Wittman V-Witt

 The Wittman V-Witt also called Witts V and Witt's Vee is single-engine tube-and-fabric construction aircraft specifically made for Formula V Air Racing.

 Design

 The aircraft is made of welded steel tube fuselage with fabric covering.
 The thin-profile wings are wire-supported.
 The engine requires a 12-inch extension to mount the propeller ahead of a streamlined cowling.

 Operational history

-The Witts V was flown in races and demonstrations from 1972 through 1981.
+The Witts V was flown in races and demonstrations from 1972 to 1981.

 The prototype aircraft is on display at the EAA Airventure Museum in Oshkosh, Wisconsin.